 Across the road, detached from the museum, is an area known as the Experience Zone.
 This zone features a life size reproduction of a village with homes and shops that would have been found on the banks of the Cheonggyecheon Stream in the years after the Korean War.
 Visitors here can also find small stores that feature multiple artifacts that date back to this time period.

-Cheonggyecheon Museum Hours
+Cheonggyecheon Museum Information

 Tuesday-Sunday: 9:00AM-6:00PMMonday: Closed